yh15kla9/github-lesser-known-programming-languages/README.md

 - [Roc](https://github.com/roc-lang/roc) - Roc is a language for making delightful software.
 - [Rune](https://github.com/rune-rs/rune) - The Rune Language, an embeddable dynamic programming language for Rust.
 # S:
-- [SATySFi](https://github.com/gfngfn/SATySFi) - SATySFi (pronounced in the same way as the verb “satisfy” in English) is a new typesetting system equipped with a statically-typed, functional programming language.
-It consists mainly of two “layers” ― the text layer and the program layer.
-The former is for writing documents in LaTeX-like syntax.
-The latter, which has OCaml-like syntax, is for defining functions and commands.
-SATySFi enables you to write documents markuped with flexible commands of your own making.
-In addition, its informative type error reporting will be a good help to your writing.
 - [Self](https://selflanguage.org/) - Self is a prototype-based dynamic object-oriented programming language, environment, and virtual machine centered around the principles of simplicity, uniformity, concreteness, and liveness.
 - [Silice](https://github.com/sylefeb/Silice) - A language for hardcoding algorithms into FPGA hardware
 - [Slang](https://github.com/slang-lang/slang) - Statically typed scripting language... syntax errors should be catched at design time!